-So far, the developed system is at a prototype stage and all systems (i.e. expert system, authoring tool, iTV simulator) have not been evaluated as a whole by end users due to project's time limitation.
-Nevertheless, the itvSimu seems to offer an interesting and simplified architecture that can realize a primitive IPTV platform and further serve as benchmarking software for further research in the field of content adaptation and accessibility.
-Currently, the prototype has implemented only a portion of user groups.
-The reason is that the difficulties for evaluating the adaptation behavior require a considerable number of users with diverse profiles, and an analogous number of digital items.
-Such an evaluation is considered as future work.
-In addition, as a future work it would be interesting to consider more runtime parameters (implicit profile) and more effective models for multiplexing them, maybe through AI techniques and simulation.
-Finally, a separate version of itvSimu optimized for users with hearing problems (e.g. incorporating auditory menus functionality) will be implemented.
+So far, the developed system is at a prototype stage and its components (i.e., expert system, authoring tool, iTV simulator) have not been evaluated as a whole by end users, due to project's time limitation.
+Nevertheless, iTVSimu seems to offer an interesting and simplified architecture that can realize a primitive IPTV platform and serve as benchmarking software for further research in the field of content adaptation and accessibility.
+Currently, the prototype has implemented only a portion of the foreseen user groups.
+The reason is that the evaluation of the adaptation behavior requires a considerable number of users with diverse profiles, and an analogous number of digital items.
+Such an evaluation is planned as future work.
+In addition, a future work could consider more runtime parameters (implicit profile) and more effective models for multiplexing them, for example through AI techniques and simulation.
+Finally, a separate version of iTVSimu interface, optimized for users with hearing difficulties (e.g., incorporating auditory menus functionality), will be implemented.

 From the point of view of standardization efforts, it turns out that the selection of standards was a difficult task as there are many of them, often overlapping and/or contradicting each other.
-Consequently, even if some designer uses open standards, the final overall design becomes a proprietary solution composed of several open standards.
+Consequently, even if some designer uses open standards, the final overall design results in a proprietary solution composed of several open standards.

 Finally, it should be mentioned that the proposed approach and architecture contribute to the compensation of digital divide offering accessible services to different groups of people.
-At the same time, having in mind that the number of disabled and elderly people is increased and also alternative access devices (e.g. mobile phones) are proliferated in everyday life, the benefits of incorporating accessibility in iTV is an opportunity for businesses to grow their market share.
+At the same time, having in mind that the number of disabled and elderly people is increasing and alternative access devices (e.g., mobile phones) are proliferated in everyday life, the benefits of incorporating accessibility in iTV is an opportunity for businesses to grow their market share.